Sweaty Betty Foundation

 Success Rates

-The foundation has supported 14 groups through Girls on the Pitch events and 10 organizations through the Sporting Equals partnership, with plans to expand to another 10 organizations.
+The foundation has supported 14 groups through Girls on the Pitch events and 10 organisations through the Sporting Equals partnership, with plans to expand to another 10 organisations.

 Reapplication Policy